 1. In a large bowl, stir the salt into the flour.
 Mix the water into the flour to form a batter.
 Cover and let rest for 1 hour.

-2. Spray a pan with cooking spray and heat on medium low heat.
+2. Spray a pan with cooking spray and heat over medium-low heat.

 3. Turn the heat down to low and add a heaping tablespoon of the batter to the middle of the pan.
 Quickly spread the batter out evenly to form a circle 5 - 6 inches in diameter.
 Continue smoothing out the batter as the skin cooks.